Mandal, Norway: Municipal self-government (1838-1963)

-On 1 January 1838, the small ladested was granted self-governing rights under the new formannskapsdistrikt law.
+On 1 January 1838, the small ladested was granted self-governing rights under the new formannskapsdistrikt law, which established it as Mandal Municipality, a municipality that was coterminuous with the town.

+During this time, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.

 In 1921, Mandal was designated as a kjøpstad, giving it full town status under the law.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the town of Mandal (population: 5,446) was merged with the neighboring municipality of Halse og Harkmark (population: 3,676) and most of the municipality of Holum (population: 1,127) to form a new, larger municipality of Mandal.
-Today, the town is also a tourist destination, especially due to its Sjøsanden beach.
+On 1 January 1964, the town of Mandal (population: 5,446) was merged with the neighboring Halse og Harkmark Municipality (population: 3,676) and most of Holum Municipality (population: 1,127) to form a much larger Mandal Municipality.
+In 2020, Mandal Municipality was merged into Lindesnes Municipality.

 Name

-The town is named after the valley (and river) in which it is located: Mandalen.
-The name Mandal which comes from the Old Norse name Marnardalr.
-The first element is the genitive case of the river name Mǫrn (now Mandalselva) and the last element is dalr which means "valley" or "dale".
+The town is named after the Mandalen river valley (Marnardalr) in which it is located.
+The first element is the genitive case of the river name Mǫrn which is now called Mandalselva.
+The meaning of this old river name is uncertain, but it may be derived from the word marr which means "sea".
+The last element is dalr which means "valley" or "dale".

-Prior to 1653, the town was named Vesterrisør (meaning "western Risør").
+Prior to 1653, the town of Mandal was named Vesterrisør (lit. 'western Risør').
 The name was originally referring to the island Risøya outside the town, and the first element was added in the 16th century to distinguish it from the town of Østerrisør (meaning "eastern Risør"), which is now simply called Risør.